ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

-   docker run --entrypoint python -p 5000:5000  jbarlow83/ocrmypdf webservice.py
+   docker run --entrypoint python3 -p 5000:5000  jbarlow83/ocrmypdf webservice.py

 We omit the ``--rm`` parameter so that the container will not be automatically deleted when it exits.